ragundo/exportmaps/README.md

 ## Thanks to
 Warmist, Lethosor, Japa, Q, Angavrilov and all the wonderful people of #dfhack in freenode.
-Without their support, this plugin will never had been developed!!!.
+Without their support, this plugin will never have been developed!!!.